tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 .. warning::

     ROPC Flow is deprecated.
-Estimated time of removing: end of Q1 2021.
+Estimated time of removing: end of Q2 2021.
+The new authentication method will be introduced instead.

 This flow should be used when interaction with the user is not possible.
 To receive the JWT without user interaction, you must send following POST request.